NSANTRA/Library-Management-System/README.txt

+**NOTE: The script.bat file does not concern with the LMS.py and the README.txt files.

 Library Management System (LMS)
 This is a sample command-line-based LMS built using Python.
 It allows users to manage a library's books, users, and issues.
 The system uses MySQL database to store and manage the data.